 The Group recognizes provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the size of the obligation can be made.
 The Group warrants its products against defects and accrues provisions for such warranties at the time of sale based on estimated claims.
 Actual warranty costs are charged against the accrued provisions when incurred.

-Revenue from sales is recognized when the risks and rewards are transferred to the customer, which normally happens when the products are shipped to the customer, i.e. when the products are handed over to the carrier at the ramp of a Geberit logistics center.
-Revenue from sales includes the invoiced net amounts after deduction of the rebates shown on the invoice.
+Net sales are recognized when the risks and rewards are transferred, which normally happens when the products are shipped, i.e. when they are handed over to the carrier at the ramp of a Geberit logistics centre.
+Net sales include the invoiced amounts after deduction of the rebates shown on the customer's invoice.
 Customer bonuses and cash discounts granted subsequently are deducted as well.

 All costs associated with advertising and promoting products are recorded as expenses in the financial period during which they are incurred.

 The consolidated financial statements include current income taxes based on the taxable earnings of the Group companies and are calculated according to national tax rules.
-Significant judgement is required in determining the worldwide provision for income taxes.
-The accounting for income taxes is subject to the changes of future tax rates, local tax assessments of transactions and specific calculations.
-As such the accounting for income taxes is subject to estimates and uncertainty.
 Deferred taxes are recorded on temporary differences between the tax base of assets and liabilities and their carrying amount using the “liability method”.
 Deferred taxes are calculated either using the current tax rate or the tax rate expected to be applicable in the period in which these differences will reverse.
 If the realization of future tax savings related to tax loss carryforwards and other deferred tax assets is no longer probable, then the deferred tax assets are reduced accordingly.

 Research and development expenditures